chadequate/summit-stock-portfolio/README.md

 # release notes / change log / task list

+### phase 3 - ui

+I took to heart the direction not to read ahead, so only now is the structure of this assignment fully dawning on me.

+- Phase 1 Data
+- Phase 2 Application
+- Phase 3 UI

+Which is pretty close to how I like to design greenfield projects, usually data first.

+UI will be the weakest link for me.
+My last UI work was in my previous role, almost six years ago.
+That was in Angular, 1.3 I think?
+It was my first and only experience with more modern Javascript frameworks.
+We used TypeScript with that, which made it easier/more relateable for me.

+So with that, and a bit of Googling to find out what's currently popular in web UIs, I feel like AngularJS might be a good option.
+I'd go with that here.

+I found a number of walkthroughs online for using AngularJS with a Java Spring MVC application.
+I'd create Angular Views in the project, which would directly call the RESTful webservice developed in the previous phase.

 ### phase 2

 Okay, right off the bat this is moving in a different direction than I expected, but still seems fairly straight forward.
 Interestingly the links to Alphavantage.co and its Quote Endpoint don't work for me in the PDF viewer I'm using, but I won't spend any time figuring that out just yet since the context seems clear.